Safer anchoring using an anchor chain length calculator! What scope is really needed?

 4th Tip: If the hanging scale is not powerful enough to measure the load at 8 Beaufort, but can do so at 6 Beaufort, take the 6 Beaufort measurement and a second one at, say, 4 Beaufort.
 You then calibrate the app for this snubber by setting anchor depth and vessel velocity to zero, and then key in the snubber stretch measured at 6 Beaufort.
 After that you change the snubber stretch at 8 Beaufort until the snubber stretch calculated for 4 Beaufort matches what you have measured.
 Please do check during the process that the value for the snubber stretch at 6 Beaufort did not change!

-There is an Info button to the right of the input parameters, where most of this information is also made available offline within the App (in English, German, Spanish, French, Swedish, Danish or Norwegian, depending on your system settings).
+There is an Info button to the right of the input parameters, where most of this information is also made available offline within the App (in English, German, Spanish, French, Swedish, Danish, Norwegian, Dutch, Italian or Portuguese, depending on your system settings).

-Once you have played around a little with this App, you will have a much better understanding of how the parameters interact with each other, and this understanding alone will allow you to make better decisions for safe anchoring.
+Once you have played around a little with this anchor chain / rope length calculator App, you will have a much better understanding of how the parameters interact with each other, and this understanding alone will allow you to make better decisions for safe anchoring.

 If you are interested in knowing more of the technical details and the physics / modelling behind this App, I encourage you to visit my more technical web page: https://trimaran-san.de/die-kettenkurve-oder-wie-ein-mathematiker-ankert/